 Member States have the power to implement the Women, Peace and Security Agenda in their countries.
 They can create National or Regional Action Plans to translate their international commitments into national policies.
-Member States can also make commitments for particular policies, or develop localised initiatives to translate words into impact on the ground.
+Member States can also make commitments for particular policies, or develop localised initiatives to translate words into an impact on the ground.

 To ensure a holistic approach, National Action Plans should focus on conflict prevention - including regulation of the arms trade and disarmament - in order to uphold the conflict prevention intent of UN Security Council Resolution 1325.
-However, the three major arms exporting countries with Action Plans - France, the United Kingdom, and the United States - fail to specifically address military spending or armss and their impact on women in conflict and post-conflict countries and within their own borders.
+However, the three major arms exporting countries with Action Plans - France, the United Kingdom, and the United States - fail to specifically address military spending or arms and their impact on women in conflict and post-conflict countries and within their own borders.

 A holistic approach that addresses the root causes of conflict in militarised gender inequality is critical to effectively preventing conflict and promoting gender equality and peace.